BookTrust's Writer in Residence Nadia Shireen shares some top tips for making the most ...

 Make sure you also check out the Great Books Guide, which showcases our favourite reads of the year.
 It's a great inspiration for any book-related activities!
-Physical copies of the new Great Books Guide for 2018 will arrive at primary schools from the start of this Autumn term.
+Physical copies of the new Great Books Guide will arrive at primary schools from the start of the Autumn term.

 Great Books Guide

-Our favourite children's books from the past year, from teeny babies all the way up to 11 year olds.
-The right book is what a child actually wants to read – and we hope this guide inspires you to find that book.
+Our 100 favourite children's books from the past year, for teeny babies all the way up to 11 year olds.
+The right book is what a child wants to read – and we hope this guide helps you find it.